patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/numerics.md

 section: UX writing
 ---

+## Font styling

+If needed, we offer a font modifier `.pf-v6-m-tabular-nums` that applies tabular styling to numerals.
+[Learn more about tabular font styling.](/design-foundations/typography#tabular-font-styling)
 ## Date and time formats

 All date and time formats should be localizable, not hard-coded.
 When building localizable date and time formats, development teams should share the same library by using resources like [date-fns](https://date-fns.org/) or [Day.js](https://day.js.org/).